Grassland sparrow: Distribution and habitat

 This sparrow is native to the western half of South America.
 Its range includes Argentina, Bolivia, Brazil, Colombia, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay and Venezuela.
 Its typical habitat is tall savannah grassland, but it also inhabits pastureland and cerrado.
 It is present in lowland areas and at altitudes of up to 1100 m, possibly higher in southern Venezuela.

 Behavior

 A "secretive" bird, this species feeds on the ground and flits away into the vegetation if disturbed.
 It can be observed when singing from an elevated perch, and feeds out in the open in the early morning and late evening.
 The diet consists of grass and other seeds, and small insects are also eaten, particularly during the breeding season.
 The nest is cup-shaped and built on the ground, with a runway through the foliage leading to it.

-Status
+Conservation status

 The grassland sparrow is a common bird and has a very extensive range.
 No particular threats to this bird are known and the International Union for Conservation of Nature has assessed its conservation status as being of "least concern".